dgaydukov/cert-spring5/files/spring5.md

 ###### Build .war file with Spring Boot
+If you have spring boot project, that you are going to build into war, it has a class `SpringBootServletInitializer` which implements `WebApplicationInitializer`, so you don't have to write your own implementation.
+You will have main entry point, and spring boot will do this under the hood.
 If you choose `war` packaging spring boot will create 2 classes one is `ServletInitializer` another is `DemoApplication` with main method.
-You can rewrite them into one
+You can rewrite them into one.
-For local development

 ```java
 import org.springframework.boot.SpringApplication;
 import org.springframework.boot.autoconfigure.SpringBootApplication;